yanxiaodi/vs-code-revision/README.md

 ## Features

+ReVision can use OpenAI or Azure OpenAI:

-ReVision depends on the [OpenAI API](https://openai.com/blog/openai-api/).
+* [OpenAI API](https://openai.com/blog/openai-api/).
 You can sign up for a free account [here](https://beta.openai.com/).
 Once you have an account, you can generate an API key [here](https://beta.openai.com/account/api-keys).
 You can then paste your API key into the extension settings.
+* [Azure OpenAI API](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/).
+Azure OpenAI is a paid service provided by Microsoft.
+If you have got the API key, you can paste it into the extension settings.
+Besides the API key, you also need to specify the endpoint URL and the deployment name.
+Currently, ReVision only supports the `text-davinci-003` model.
+If you want to use other models, please open an issue.

 Revise the text using ReVision: